 In this particular case, yes, there really is no difference.
 But svn merge has special abilities that surpass the patch program.
 The file format used by patch is quite limited; it's only able to tweak file contents.
 There's no way to represent changes to trees, such as the addition, removal, or renaming of files and directories.
 If Sally's change had, say, added a new directory, the output of svn diff wouldn't have mentioned it at all. svn diff only outputs the limited patch-format, so there are some ideas it simply can't express.
-The svn merge command, however, can express tree-changes by directly applying them to your working copy.
+2 The svn merge command, however, can express changes in tree structure and properties by directly applying them to your working copy.